tdwg/bdq/tg2/_review/docs/tutorial/index.md

 Most of these terms are from Darwin Core, but we have also included some terms from other vocabularies that fit concepts in our data, such as PROV-O for provenance metadata and FOAF for person metadata.
 We can use any terms from any vocabularies that are relevant to our `Use Case` and that map onto our data.

-Now, we want to identify a set of tests to be applied to these `Information Elements` to evaluate whether the data are fit for use.
+Now, we want to identify a set of Tests to be applied to these `Information Elements` to evaluate whether the data are fit for use.

-There are two key elements to the strategy at this point: (1) we want to identify and use existing tests that can be applied before defining new tests and (2) we want each test to be as focused as possible on a single aspect of data quality.
+There are two key elements to the strategy at this point: (1) we want to identify and use existing Tests that can be applied before defining new Tests and (2) we want each Test to be as focused as possible on a single aspect of data quality.

 ### 3.3 Reuse of Existing Tests and Gap Analysis (non-normative)

-**Purpose:** Identify existing BDQ Tests that can be applied to the `Information Elements` and identify gaps where new tests are needed.
+**Purpose:** Identify existing BDQ Tests that can be applied to the `Information Elements` and identify gaps where new Tests are needed.

 Let's identify which existing BDQ Tests might already be able to be applied to these `Information Elements` for this `Use Case`.

-We can start with a simple presence check for each of these `Information Elements` (building on the "is present" statements in the `hasFitnessRequirements`) and then add more complex tests as needed.
+We can start with a simple presence check for each of these `Information Elements` (building on the "is present" statements in the `hasFitnessRequirements`) and then add more complex Tests as needed.

 We are looking for existing `Validation` Tests, as we are trying to assert whether data meets specific criteria (COMPLIANT vs. NOT_COMPLIANT).
-By convention in BDQ, the names of these tests start with VALIDATION_.
-Simple presence tests for "does an `Information Element` contain a value", by convention have a name that ends with  NOTEMPTY.
+By convention in BDQ, the names of these Tests start with VALIDATION_.
+Simple presence Tests for "does an `Information Element` contain a value", by convention have a name that ends with  NOTEMPTY.
 Between these two parts, again by convention, we use the name of the `Information Element` (or the name of a concept (e.g. LOCATION, EVENT) for several `Information Elements`).

 For example, [VALIDATION_SCIENTIFICNAME_NOTEMPTY](../terms/bdqtest/index.md#VALIDATION_SCIENTIFICNAME_NOTEMPTY) is a BDQ Test that checks if there is a value in dwc:scientificName.

 There are several places we could look for existing Tests within BDQ, including the [Quick Reference Guide](../terms/bdqtest/index.md), and the [index](https://github.com/tdwg/bdq/blob/master/tg2/_review/docs/list/bdqtest/index.md#31-index-to-validation-tests-non-normative) of the bdqtest: term-list document.
 An easy place to look for Tests that operate on particular `Information Elements` is the Quick Reference Guide's [BDQ Test Index by Information Element Acted Upon](../terms/bdqtest/qrg_index_by_ie_actedupon.md).

-Looking here for simple presence checks for the `Information Elements` we can identify the following existing BDQ tests (and gaps):
+Looking here for simple presence checks for the `Information Elements` we can identify the following existing BDQ Tests (and gaps):

 * A valid taxonomic name is present:
   * dwc:scientificName [VALIDATION_SCIENTIFICNAME_NOTEMPTY](../terms/bdqtest/index.md#VALIDATION_SCIENTIFICNAME_NOTEMPTY)